satyambnsal/docker-workshop/lessons/virtualization.md

 A Type 2 Hypervisor runs as a software layer on an operating system, like other computer programs.
 It is also known as Hosted Hypervisor.

-The underlying physical machine is called "Host Machine" and the virtual machine emulated on that machine is generally referred as the "Guest Machine".
+The underlying physical machine is called **"Host Machine"** and the virtual machine emulated on that machine is generally referred as the **"Guest Machine"**.

 ![Virtual Machine Architecture](images/virtual-machine.png)